DNR advises ‘extreme caution’ on ice

 Ice conditions on many of Wisconsin’s lakes are less than ideal.
 “At this point we’re advising use extreme caution,” said Catherina Nooyen, a Department of Natural Resources Recreational Safety Warden.
 “There’s been warmer weather, we’ve had a lot of rain, snow is soft on top of the ice.
 On smaller lakes and ponds the ice is pulling away from the shoreline, and we have some rivers that are opening up.”

 The body of a man whose SUV went through the ice of a lake in Washburn County was recovered on Wednesday.
 “Driving on ice is always a risk.
-I you have an alternative to that we highly suggest that you do that,” Nooyen said.
+If you have an alternative to that we highly suggest that you do that,” Nooyen said.

-The DNR does not monitor ice conditions, making it individual’s responsibility to learn those conditions.
+The DNR does not monitor ice conditions, making it an individual’s responsibility to learn those conditions.
 Nooyen recommends asking about ice conditions at local bait shops before you venture out.

 People who do venture out on the ice should: